nserway/everest-demo/Updated_README.md

 - Run the demo: 💄 exploring configs 🔧: `curl -o docker-compose.yml https://raw.githubusercontent.com/everest/everest-demo/main/docker-compose.admin-panel.yml && docker compose -p everest-admin-panel up`
 - Access the visual representation at http://localhost:8849

-### TEARDOWN: Clean up after the demo
-- Kill the demo process
-- Delete files and containers: `docker compose -p [prefix] down && rm docker-compose.yml` where `[prefix]` is `everest, everest-dc, everest-two-evse...`

 ## High level block diagram overview of EVerest capabilities
 From https://everest.github.io/nightly/general/01_framework.html
 ![image](https://everest.github.io/nightly/_images/quick-start-high-level-1.png)

-## Notes for Demo Contributors
-Docker images defined in this repository are built during pull requests, on merges to `main`, and on pushes of semantic version tags.
-The labels for newly-built images are determined by the `TAG` environment variable specified in the root level `.env` file in this repository.
-The value of `TAG` is also used throughout the demo `docker-compose.*.yml`.